 The Fund has entered into share-based employee reward schemes with its subsidiary, TFG Asset Management LP.
 See Note 12 for details.

-TFG Asset Management UK LLP and TFG Asset Management US LP, or the Service Providers, provide operational, financial control, trading, marketing and investor relations, legal, compliance. administrative, payroll and employee benefits and other services to the Investment Manager in exchange for fees payable by the Investment Manager to the Service Providers.
+TFG Asset Management UK LLP and TFG Asset Management US LP (together the Service Providers) provide operational, financial control, trading, marketing and investor relations, legal, compliance, administrative, payroll and employee benefits and other services to the Investment Manager in exchange for fees payable by the Investment Manager to the Service Providers.
 One of these entities, TFG Asset Management UK LLP, which is authorised and regulated by the United Kingdom Financial Conduct Authority, also provides services to the Investment Manager relating to the dealing in and management of investments, arranging of deals and advising on investments.

 TFG Asset Management, through the Service Providers, has implemented a cost-allocation methodology with the objective of allocating service-related costs, including to the Investment Manager.
-TFG Asset Management then charges fees for the services allocated on a cost-recovery basis that is designed to achieve full recovery of the allocated costs.
-In the year, the amount recharged to the Investment Manager was \$21.3 million (2021: \$23.9 million).
-As at 31 December 2022, the outstanding balance due from the Investment Manager was \$1.6 million (2021: \$4.0 million).
+TFG Asset Management then charges fees for the services allocated on a costrecovery basis that is designed to achieve full recovery of the allocated costs.
+In the year, the amount recharged to the Investment Manager was \$21.6 million (2022: \$21.3 million).
+As at 31 December 2023, the outstanding balance due from the Investment Manager was \$0.3 million (2022: \$1.6 million).
 During the year ended 31 December 2022, the Fund purchased its own shares from TFG Asset Management LP.
 See Note 12 for details.

-Reade Griffith and Paddy Dear continue to hold membership interests in TFG Asset Management UK LLP which collectively entitle them to exercise all the voting rights in respect of the entity.
+Reade Griffith and Paddy Dear continue to hold membership interests in TFG Asset Management UK LLP (the "U.K. Investment Manager") which collectively entitle them to exercise all of the voting rights in respect of the U.K. Investment Manager.

-As part of the acquisition of TFG Asset Management in 2012, Mr Griffith and Mr Dear have agreed that they will (i) exercise their voting rights in a manner that is consistent with the best interests of the Fund and (ii) upon the request of the Fund, for nominal consideration, sell, transfer, and deliver their membership interests in the TFG Asset Management UK LLP to the Fund.
+As part of the acquisition of TFG Asset Management in 2012, Mr. Griffith and Mr. Dear have agreed that they will (i) exercise their voting rights in a manner that is consistent with the best interests of the Fund and (ii) upon the request of the Fund, for nominal consideration, sell, transfer, and deliver their membership interests in TFG Asset Management UK LLP to the Fund.

-Reade Griffith and Paddy Dear also hold membership interests in Pace Cayman Holdco Limited, or Pace Holdco, an entity through which the Fund ultimately owns its equity stake in Equitix.
-These membership interests collectively entitle them to exercise all the voting rights in respect of Pace Holdco.
-Mr Griffith and Mr Dear have agreed that they will (i) exercise their voting rights in a manner that is consistent with the best interests of the Fund and (ii) upon the request of the Fund, for nominal consideration, sell, transfer, and deliver their membership interests in the Pace Holdco to the Fund.
+Reade Griffith and Paddy Dear also hold membership interests in Pace Cayman Holdco Limited or Pace Holdco, an entity through which the Fund ultimately owns its equity stake in Equitix.
+These membership interests collectively entitle them to exercise all of the voting rights in respect of Pace Holdco.
+Mr. Griffith and Mr. Dear have agreed that they will (i) exercise their voting rights in a manner that is consistent with the best interests of the Fund and (ii) upon the request of the Fund, for nominal consideration, sell, transfer, and deliver their membership interests in the Pace Holdco to the Fund.